pcohen89/catepiller/README.md

 - [x] bends/length
 - [x] Flag if end_a != end_x
 - [x] Number of bends per bend radius (does this even make sense?)
-- [ ] Unique or rare part should be interacted with quantity maybe?
+- [ ] Unique or rare part should be interacted with quantity
 - [x] maybe sum the number of tube assemblies associated with the supplier

 ## Modeling approaches